 Role and Mindset project

-The proposed changes arising from this project primarily affect Part 1 of the NZICA Code.
-New text is to be added that:
+The changes made to the NZICA Code arising from this project primarily affect Part 1 of the NZICA Code.
+New text has been added that:

 Section 100: Complying with the Code